FlorianESTIA/florian.github.io/README.md

 ## ToDo list
  - [ ] 1.
 Local Repository
   - [ ] 1.1) Create your first commit with this Readme
   - [ ] 1.2) Amend the previous commit to check the first and second box.
+TEST
 - [ ] 2.
 Linear History
   - [ ] 2.1) First Commits: index.html
   - [ ] 2.1.1) Create a bare index.html (just the basic structure with no content)